gingersmith4/CSE110_Lab1/index.md

 ### Women In Computing
 - Being part of a supportive community is important to me!
 That's why I'm involved in WIC
 <img src="/assets/wicbanq.jpg" width=20% height=20%>
+- Last year I had the opportunity to attend the [Grace Hopper Celebration](https://ghc.anitab.org), where I learned about different areas of computer science and was inspired to pursue a career in technology.

+  > A ship in harbor is safe, but that's not what ships are made for. -Grace Hopper

 ### Work Experience